NLFA 9-MAN TACKLE RULES

 1) Touchdown: 6 points

 2) NO PAT (Point After Touchdown).
-A team that scores a touchdown must attempt a 2-pt. conversion (from the 3-yard line).
+A team that scores a touchdown must attempt a 2-point. conversion (from the 3-yard line).

 3) Field Goal: 3 points – A field goal is when the placekicker kicks the ball through the uprights.
 It can be attempted at any time but is usually attempted on fourth down with the football inside the opponent's 35-yard line.
 In order to figure the length of a field goal, you have to add an additional 10 yards for the distance of the End Zone to the goal post and another 7 yards for the snap of the ball back to the holder to the line of scrimmage. *(If played on a 100-yd field.
 NLFA specific)